 L463: ‘Figure B2’.
 Do you mean Figure B3?
 Response: Yes, we have changed this, thank you.

 Figure 8: The color differences between depths are not easy to differentiate.
+Response: The lines were made thicker and the light orange was changed to be lighter.
+Thank you for the feedback, we hope the graph is now more readable.

 Line:546-547: What do you mean by ‘fire sensitive?
 I’m under the impression that lodepole pine benefits from fire, at least reproductively.
 Response: We have clarified to say that lodgepole pine is an example of a species more easily killed by fire (what we meant by “fire-sensitive”), which we saw increase even in twice-burned plots.
 This is a counterintuitive result which we attempt to explain in subsequent sentences.